 Cooking adobong atay ng manok is just like cooking your regular adobo.
 You start by preparing the chicken liver.
 Wash the liver and slice it to smaller serving sizes.
 While preparing the other ingredients, let the chicken liver pieces rest in a strainer to remove excess liquid.
 An extremely wet meat may cause a lot of oil splashing.
 Chop the ginger and onions and then mince the garlic.
 Heat some oil in a pan and then sauté the vegetables for a few minutes.
 Add the chicken liver pieces and sauté until the water comes out of it.
 Continue cooking and wait until the water is reduced.

 Add the sauce seasonings starting with the ground black pepper, oyster sauce and soy sauce.
-Stir gently to incorporate the flavor not just in the sauce but also in the chicken liver pieces.
+Stir gently to incorporate the flavour not just in the sauce but also in the chicken liver pieces.
 Add the vinegar.
 Do not stir to avoid the raw taste of vinegar.
 It would make the sauce bitter.
 Cover the pan and allow the dish to simmer under medium heat.
 Some people wants a hint of sweetness in their adobo.
 It is optional to put a teaspoon of sugar but in this recipe, we will add sugar.
 The adobo is nearly prepared during this stage.
 Adobong atay ng manok is a healthier and delicious Filipino dish.

 For those who prefer dried adobo, continue cooking until the sauce dries up.
 This will leave you a very tasteful liver pieces and a sauce which is almost all oil.
 For those who preferred saucy adobo, remove the sauce from the pan and set it aside.
-Put the pan back to the heat and continue sautéing for a few minutes.
+Put the pan back to the heat and continue sauteing for a few minutes.
 When done, combine the liver pieces and the sauce and place it in a serving dish.
 Serve the chicken liver adobo with rice and enjoy eating.
 Ingredients with oyster sauce is also the new trend style.

 Adobong Atay ng ManokCourse: Chicken Recipes